CJCrafter/FoliaScheduler/README.md

 * Java 1.8+ (but you will need a JDK of 17+ to shade the Folia compatibility classes!)
 * Folia 1.20+
 * Spigot/Paper 1.12.2+ (and *likely* any older version)
-* Task chaining (`CompletableFuture` support)
+* Task chaining w/ callback values (`CompletableFuture<T>` support)
-* Easy task cancellation through both `Consumer<TaskImplementation>` and return values.
+* Easy task cancellation through both `Consumer<TaskImplementation<T>>` and return values.
 * [`ServerVersions`](https://github.com/CJCrafter/FoliaScheduler/blob/master/src/main/java/com/cjcrafter/foliascheduler/util/ServerVersions.java) and [`MinecraftVersions`](https://github.com/CJCrafter/FoliaScheduler/blob/master/src/main/java/com/cjcrafter/foliascheduler/util/MinecraftVersions.java) utility classes for checking server type and version.
-* Reflection utilities with automatic remapping for Paper remapping compatibility.
+* [`ReflectionUtil`](https://github.com/CJCrafter/FoliaScheduler/blob/master/src/main/java/com/cjcrafter/foliascheduler/util/ReflectionUtil.java) with automatic remapping for Paper remapping compatibility.

 ## How it works
-We simply try to use Folia's scheduler (included in paper server jars) if it's available.
-If not, we fallback to Spigot's scheduler (using `BukkitRunnable`, which allows basically any server version to use).
+We use Folia's scheduler (included in paper server jars) if it is available.
+If not, we fallback to Spigot's scheduler, `BukkitRunnable`.
+This adds support for practically any server.

 ## Maven
 ```xml